-This brownie base recipe also features walnuts, a nut that is high in protein and a wonderful boost to cognitive abilities as well as a strong anti-inflammatory.
+The base of this gluten-free brownie also features walnuts, a nut that is high in protein and a wonderful boost to cognitive abilities as well as a strong anti-inflammatory.
 Walnuts, with the buckwheat groats and cacao, create a marvelous pedestal for the other two layers – a fudgy middle made also healthy with the use of cacao powder and coconut butter, and a simple frosting of chocolate, avocado oil, and nut butter.

 This recipe is already gluten-free – want to make it nut-free as well?
 Use sunflower butter in the frosting instead of almond butter.

 I made only four portions using a 4-inch by 4-inch pan, but you can double the recipe and use a loaf pan (4-inch by 8-inch) if you want more pieces.
-They store very nicely frozen; we kept our smaller portions refrigerated since they were gone in a day, used mostly for a after-workout boost snack.
+They store very nicely frozen; we kept our smaller portions refrigerated since they were gone in a day, used mostly for an energizing afternoon snack.

-If you like these kind of desserts, you will love my Easy Chocolate Carmel Slices, a bit longer ingredient list, and but so delicious and nutritious!
+If you like easy chocolate desserts, you will love my chocolate protein bars recipe and how-to as well as my recipe for Chocolate Carmel Cakes.
+It has a bit longer ingredient list, and but so delicious and nutritious!

 If you feel like sharing, use the image below: